JardaniWorld/alx-low_level_programming/0x00-hello_world/README.md

-This script executes to print a string
+This script evaluates to generate the assembly language of Intel